Ship More Content Without Diluting Your Authority

 - You waste less effort on content that never had a clear job in the first place, which is usually where the hidden cost lives.

 You get to ship more without feeling like you are losing control.
+Our research on the cost per publish-ready article shows how this scales economically.

 Where this connects in Floyi